Overview

 |---|---|

-| Multi-Provider Support | AWS Bedrock, Azure Content Safety, GraySwan, and Patronus AI integration |
+| Multi-Provider Support | Bifrost-native Custom Regex and Secrets Detection, plus AWS Bedrock, Azure Content Safety, Google Model Armor, CrowdStrike AIDR, GraySwan, and Patronus AI integrations |

 | Dual-Stage Validation | Guard both inputs (prompts) and outputs (responses) |